 That’s why we try to make getting started with Rally as easy as possible.
 We help with onboarding and we have free online training.
 Got questions?
 We’ve got office hours.

-Don’t let a lack of knowledge or fear of how to get started stop you from launching texting for your nonprofit.
+Don’t let a lack of knowledge or fear of how to get started stop you from launching SMS for your nonprofit.

 4. Used to Turning Fundraising on and Off